How To Use Pixiebrix for Scraping Airbnb Data Into Google Sheets With Pixiebrix

 PixieBrix is a low-code browser automation platform that allows you to customize webpages, automate the scraping of platforms like Airbnb, and so much more.

-Step 3: Add a button
+Step 3: Add a button starter brick

 Here’s what it looks like on the page.